Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 a differentiable structure.
 However, vector spaces are an important special case.
-Therefore, the ``AbstractKernelFunction`` interface provides an optional interface for computing the derivative of the kernel value with respect to (vector values) inputs.
+Therefore, the ``AbstractKernelFunction`` interface provides an optional interface for computing the derivative of the kernel value with respect to (vector valued) inputs.
 Therefore we will now switch to an example with differentiable inputs, for which we pick ``GaussianRbfKernel<RealVector>``.
 This class computes the kernel

 .. math::
 	k(x, x') = \exp \Big( -\gamma \|x-x'\|^2 \Big)

 with :math:`x` and :math:`x'` represented by ``RealVector`` objects.
 Then we can ask how the kernel value varies with :math:`x`:

 .. math::
 	\frac{\partial k(x, x')}{\partial x} = -2 \|x-x'\|^2 k(x, x') (x-x')

-There is no special function for the derivative w.r.t. :math:`x'` because kernel are symmetric functions and the roles of the arguments can be switched.
+There is no special function for the derivative w.r.t. :math:`x'` because kernels are symmetric functions and the roles of the arguments can be switched.

 The ``AbstractKernelFunction`` super class provides the following